kanewi11/MoviePlanet/README.md

     </a>
 </div>

+The database is synchronous, if anyone needs to convert to asynchronous, it takes 5 minutes.
+I am lazy and forgot about it at all :)

 ## The bot knows how:
 1. Search for movies and TV series.
 2. Make posts automatically, the input link to the movie or series.